BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-right-desktop"
 %}

-Most digital products start with a specific country, culture, language or legal framework in mind.
-This is especially true for financial applications, which are typically highly regulated and need to slowly and strategically evolve.
-While Bitcoin did start with a single language, its use case was not tied to any particular context, and this has resulted in a much more diverse user base from the start.
+When designers begin to develop a product, they often start with a specific country, culture, language, or legal framework in mind.
+This is especially true for financial applications, which are highly regulated and need to evolve slowly and strategically.
+While Bitcoin was originally developed for an English speaking audience, it didn’t take long for its intended use case to naturally proliferate it.

-This has resulted in diverse and lively online communities that are deeply invested in Bitcoin.
-Designers and researchers have vast amounts of public conversation at their hands that help them better understand user needs and issues.
-These communities are also great for direct interaction to brainstorm ideas, get feedback on potential solutions, and get users involved in the design process.
+Online communities rapidly formed and multiplied around Bitcoin.
+Vast amounts of public conversation helped designers and developers comprehend what was possible with Bitcoin, and what was needed from Bitcoin.

-Some of the following links have been around for a long time and provide a huge archive and history of information and conversation around bitcoin:
+Some of these links have been around for a while.
+The vast archives that they lead to still provide enormous value to anyone who wants to build Bitcoin products.

 - [Bitcoin on Github](https://github.com/bitcoin)
 - [Bitcoin mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev)
 - [Bitcointalk](https://bitcointalk.org/)